CLOSE

 Posted on: February 5th, 2015 by New Benefits Blog

 small dulceAnd when I say “mad,” I mean wildly enthusiastic.
 When I first stumbled into this business, I was barely an adult; a wide-eyed rookie just trying to find my way.
-Enter Terry Ray, President of New Benefits and my incredible mentor.
+Enter Terry Ray, President of New Benefits and one of my incredible mentors.
 Terry was gracious enough to take me under her wing, show me the ropes and offer me guidance, feedback and most importantly, support.
 She was able to see more in me than I saw in myself at the time—and I am forever grateful to her for that.

 A Special Relationship